-510 Edwards [2005] EWCA Crim 3244 at para.3; Campbell [2007] EWCA Crim 1472 at paras.37-38
+563 Edwards [2005] EWCA Crim 3244 at para.3; Campbell [2007] EWCA Crim 1472 at paras.37-38

-Edwards and Rowlands [2005] EWCA Crim 3244 at para 104
+564 Edwards and Rowlands [2005] EWCA Crim 3244 at para.104

-- 9. If D elects to adduce evidence of relatively minor bad character, for fear that the jury might speculate that it was something worse, the jury must be directed that they know about D's convictions only so that they know about of the whole background and, if appropriate, that the character evidence does not make it more or less likely that D committed the offence. - 10.
-If the evidence of bad character is minor and relates to matters of a completely different character from that with which D is being tried, the judge has a discretion, after consideration with the advocates, to give D the benefit of the "propensity limb" of the good character direction: see Chapter 11. - 11.
-Depending on the nature and extent of the convictions or other evidence of bad character a direction as to the effect of the evidence upon D's credibility may be required. - 12.
+- 7. Identify the evidence of bad character. - 8.
+If D elects to adduce evidence of his/her own bad character that would otherwise have been admissible through one of the other gateways of s.101(1), the jury must be given directions on the use(s) to which the evidence may and may not be put. - 9.
+If D elects to adduce evidence of relatively minor bad character, for fear that the jury might speculate that it was something worse, the jury must be directed that they know about D's convictions only so that they know about all background and, if appropriate, that the character evidence does not make it more or less likely that D committed the offence. - 10.
+If the evidence of bad character is minor and relates to matters of a completely different character from that with which D is being tried, the judge has a discretion, after consideration with the advocates, to give D the benefit of the 'propensity limb' of the good character direction: see Chapter 11. - 11.
+Depending on the nature and extent of the convictions or other evidence of bad character, a direction as to the effect of the evidence upon D's credibility may be required. - 12.
 Where the evidence is relevant only to credibility, a direction should make it clear that it would be wrong and illogical to consider that the fact that D has been convicted or has behaved badly in the past means it is more likely that D did so on this occasion. - 13.
-It is also essential to review any directions by reference to Chapter 12-2: Directions applicable to all CJA s.101(1) "gateways".
+It is also essential to review any directions by reference to Chapter 12-2: Directions applicable to all CJA s.101(1) 'gateways'.